 MANY WAYS TO WATCH!

 WAUG Radio has serviced the Raleigh/Durham community since 1987 broadcasting at 500 khz within the 38th largest radio market in the nation.
 WAUG is a commercial radio station covering Raleigh, Durham, Chapel Hill, including Johnston, Orange and Franklin counties.
-WAUG 750AM is “North Carolina’s Urban Talk Station” offering programming and advertising opportunities to strengthen and inform its audience on local and national topics.
+Historically, WAUG 750 AM was known as “North Carolina’s Urban Talk Station” and it offered programming and advertising opportunities to strengthen and inform its audience on local and national topics.